geminiplanetimager/gpi_pipeline/documentation/installation/config_settings.rst

                                                                                         pipeline starts.
-Potentially takes a long time, but will ensure you make use of all available calibration files if someone has e.g. copied or moved files into that directory manually outside of the pipeline itself. username_in_log_filenames               0,1                             0               Should the username of the user running the pipeline be included in log filenames, as well as the date?
+Potentially takes a long time, but will ensure you make use of all available calibration files if someone has e.g. copied or moved files into that directory manually outside of the pipeline itself. username_in_log_filename               0,1                             0               Should the username of the user running the pipeline be included in log filename, as well as the date?
 This is useful on shared installations on multiuser machines so that different users' log files don't overwrite one another.
 ======================================  ==============================  =============   ==============================================================================================